 Appropriate regimes of perception

-A cross between an exhibition, an installation and a scenic representation, A travers les aulnes proposes an immersive choreographic wandering.
+A cross between an exhibition, an installation and a scenic representation, atla proposes an immersive choreographic wandering.
 This choice is part of an extension of the requirements already implemented in Louise Vanneste’s recent creations.
 It circumvents frontal delivery, immerses the audience in a greater intimacy with the choreographic object without invalidating their pleasure of contemplation, and allows them the possibility of inventing their own relationship with time and space by the simultaneous coexistence of various autonomous entities.

 The choreographic object breaks with a frontal delivery grasped at a distance solely by the organ of sight: all sensorial means of apprehension are involved here.
 It becomes the environment and incorporates the organisation of its modules, its atmosphere and the movement of the audience in its logic.
 The choreography is at one with the person seeing it.
 Like a visual work, the dancer can simply be in the presence of the person watching.